vikjam/mostly-harmless-replication/README.md

 ## Synopsis

 A bold attempt to replicate the tables and figures from the book Mostly Harmless Econometris in Stata, R and Python.

+## Chapters